Module ammcore.class¶

 name (

-) – other arguments will be passed toBase:__initSubclass()
+any) – other arguments will be passed toBase:__initSubclass().

 -